Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization: Statistical modeling

 \paragraph{Problem} We will search the target measure over the space of nonnegative Radon measures $\M(\X)^+$ where $\X$ is a compact set of $\R^d \times [u_{\min},+\infty)^d$.
 We will restrict the possible values of the covariance even further later.

 The BLASSO problem constructed in \citep{supermix} can be generalized to our setting.
 We may consider the following optimization problem:

 The data fidelity term $\frac{1}{2}\norm{L\circ\hat{f}_n-L\circ \Phi \mu}_{\L}^2$ compares smooth versions of the empirical density to any candidate for the predicted density function $\Phi \mu$.
-The regularization $\kappa\norm{\mu}_{\mathrm{TV}}$ promotes the sparsity of the solution.
+The regularization $\kappa\norm{\mu}_{\rm TV}$ promotes the sparsity of the solution.
 The choice of $\kappa$ will be discussed in Section \ref{section:estimation}: a balance must be found between the data fidelity term and the regularization term.

 However, we do not work with the loss $J$ defined by \eqref{eq:pb_BLASSO_gaussian_kernel_not_norm}.
 Indeed, the model we consider is more complex than that of \citep{supermix}.
-Specifically, the addition of diagonal covariances in the parametrization of $\mu$ renders the problem \eqref{eq:pb_BLASSO_gaussian_kernel_not_norm} unsuitable for the use of standard proof techniques from the BLASSO literature \citep{blasso_poon}.
-In fact, a key object is the associated kernel $\bar K$ describing the correlation between 2 features, \ie for $x,x' \in \X$.
-This kernel is not normalized, namely $\bar K(x,x)$ is not constant (it depends on $u$), which causes issues in the investigation of recovery guarantees for a solution of \eqref{eq:pb_BLASSO_gaussian_kernel_not_norm}.
+Specifically, the addition of diagonal covariances in the parameterization of $\mu$ renders the problem \eqref{eq:pb_BLASSO_gaussian_kernel_not_norm} unsuitable for the use of standard proof techniques from the BLASSO literature \citep{blasso_poon}.
+The main difficulty stems from the associated kernel $\bar K$ describing the correlation between 2 features, \ie Unlike in the classical BLASSO setting, this kernel is not normalized: its diagonal value $\bar K(x,x)$ is not constant, but depends on the scale parameter $u$ through $\varphi_{(t,u)}$.
+By contrast, in the standard location model each component is a translate $\varphi(\dotp - t)$ of a fixed feature map, so that the correlation kernel is \emph{translation-invariant} and, in particular, satisfies $K(x,x)=1$ for all $x$.
+This normalization plays a important role in the BLASSO analysis, as it underlies the interpolation arguments used in the construction of dual certificates (see Section \ref{section:dual_certif}).

-\paragraph{Reparametrization} To address this, we reparametrize the problem to work with a normalized kernel.
-This is achieved by introducing a positive weighting function $W(x)$.
-First notice that if $W:x \in \X \mapsto W(x) \in \R_+^*$ is continuous, then as $\X$ is compact, $\frac{1}{W}$ is continuous and bounded on~$\X$.
-Hence we can reparametrize the weights of a measure by $\frac{1}{W}$.
-We will work with
+\paragraph{Reparameterization} To address this, we introduce a reparameterization that restores the normalization of the kernel.
+This is achieved by introducing a positive weighting function defined by

-This function allows us to renormalize the kernel (see Section \ref{section:dual_certif}).
-The BLASSO problem we consider from now on is therefore